Timmmdavis/MATLABToJuliaViaPythonAndBackAgain/README.md

 This should run

 Assuming we have https://github.com/Timmmdavis/JuliaTravisTest installed in julia.
 If you have MATLAB running and want to do a "vi" command to edit the file put a ! infront.
-E.g. >> !vi CallJuliaMATLABExample.m
+E.g. >> !vi CallJuliaMATLABWithPyCallExample.m
 If you get errors check the Log.txt exit MATLAB with >> exit